Work with Therapists and Other Professionals

-Speech and Language Therapists:
+Speech and Language Therapist:

-All pupils are supported by the Speech and Language Therapy team via delivery of training to staff, communication meetings between the class teacher and the therapist, and by teachers accessing the onsite therapists for advice as needed.
+All pupils are supported by the Speech and Language Therapy Therapist via delivery of training to staff, communication meetings between the class teacher and the therapist, and by teachers accessing the onsite therapist for advice as needed.
 At certain points some children may require additional support with their communication.
-This means they may be seen for additional assessment and/or intervention in class for a specified time (e.g. once a week for 3-4 weeks).
-The Speech and Language Therapists will work closely with the class team to make sure that strategies continue to be used by the class team following assessment / intervention.
+This means they may be seen by the Speech and Language Therapist for additional assessment and/or intervention in class for a specified time (e.g. once a week for 3-4 weeks).
+The Speech and Language Therapist will work closely with the class team to make sure that strategies continue to be used by the class team following assessment / intervention.

 Occupational Therapy provision: